-- file (Union[str, os.PathLike[str], TextIO]) a path-like object or as file-like object to read from If this is a file-like object, is has to opened in text read mode, not binary read mode. - base (str) Select the base(hex or dec) of id and data.
+- file (TextIO) a path-like object or as file-like object to read from If this is a file-like object, is has to opened in text read mode, not binary read mode. - base (str) Select the base(hex or dec) of id and data.
 If the header of the asc file contains base information, this value will be overwritten.
-Default "hex". - relative_timestamp (bool) Select whether the timestamps are relative (starting at 0.0) or absolute (starting at the system time).
-Default True = relative.
+Default "hex". - relative\timestamp (bool) Select whether the timestamps are relative (starting at 0.0) or absolute (starting at the system time).
+Default True = relative. - args (Any) - - kwargs (Any) - class can.CanutilsLogWriter(file, channel='vcan0', append=False, \args, \\kwargs)

-3.4.9 Log (.log can-utils Logging format)
+3.3.10 Log (.log can-utils Logging format)

-CanutilsLogWriter logs CAN data to an ASCII log file compatible with can-utils https://github.com/linux-can/can-utils As specification following references can-utils can be used: asc2log, log2asc.
+CanutilsLogWriter logs CAN data to an ASCII log file compatible with can-utils <https://github.com/linux-can/can-utils > As specification following references can-utils can be used: asc2log, log2asc.